back2Lobby/manipulate-http-response/README.md

 # **manipulate-http-resopnse**
 This package allows manipulating browser based HTTP responses easily.
-It will support manipulating any response of fetch or XMLHttpRequest.
+It will support manipulating any response of Fetch API.
 It can also be used to re-read responses in fetch requests.

 ## **Install**
 1. CDN: Add following script to the end of your `<head>` section.